Ledger-Donjon/logic_bombs_go/results/README.md

 **************************************

-// The condition to not panic is that idex is equal to 0, 1 or 2 to not have an index out-of-bound zorya /home/karolina-gorna/Documents/go-exploits-database/tinygo-compiler/theoretical/panic-index/panic-index --mode main 0x000000000022c180 --lang go --compiler tinygo --arg "1" --negate-path-exploration
+// The condition to not panic is that index is equal to 0, 1, or 2 to not have an index out-of-bounds zorya /home/karolina-gorna/Documents/go-exploits-database/tinygo-compiler/theoretical/panic-index/panic-index --mode main 0x000000000022c180 --lang go --compiler tinygo --arg "1" --negate-path-exploration

 zorya /home/karolina-gorna/Documents/go-exploits-database/tinygo-compiler/theoretical/panic-index/panic-index --mode function 0x22c110 --lang go --compiler tinygo --arg "1" --negate-path-exploration